iFun/Blog/content/blog/Notes for CleanCode/index.md

 **Instance variable**: Should be declared at the top of the class

-**Depended Fucntions**: If one function calls another, they should be vertically close, and the caller should be above the callee
+**Depended Functions**: If one function calls another, they should be vertically close, and the caller should be above the callee

 ```python
 def foo: